Kaduna State: Religion

-Christianity

-Christian mission activities in the area began formally in the 1900s with the establishment of Sudan Interior Mission (SIM) in the Ham town of Har Kwain (Kwoi), hence today these people groups are mainly Christians.
-Culturally, the people groups of the then southern Zaria who are now Southern Kaduna, with some exception it must be acknowledged, share a lot in the cultural practices of marriage rites, naming, burial, farming, social organisations, kinship, etc. Until full scale research is undertaken, the diversity of Kaduna state remains blurred as some ethnic groups are so small in population that they are often overshadowed by the larger groups who live near them.
-There are several churches across the state, including the Roman Catholic dioceses of Zaria, Kaduna, Kafachan and megachurches.

-Islam

-The central mosque in Kaduna metropolis is known as Sultan Bello Mosque.
-The Jama't Izalat al Bid’a Wa Iqamat as Sunna and Jamatu Nasril Islam main branch is located in Kaduna metropolis.
-Also, the prominent Tijaniyyah leader Sheikh Dahiru Usman is in Kaduna.
-The Nigerian Islamic mover known as Ibrahim Zakzaky has his main branch in Zaria, Kaduna State.

 Languages

 Other languages in Kaduna State are Bacama, Firan, and Sambe.
 Almost all of these languages are spoken in Southern Kaduna.

 Education

 Kaduna is one of the largest centres of education in Nigeria.
 The slogan of the state is Center of Learning because of the presence of many institution like Ahmadu Bello University (established 1962).
 There are many government schools, include primary schools and secondary schools.
 All secondary schools in Kaduna are owned by the state government, federal government or private organisations. there are many tertiary institutions in the state.
 The state also has colleges for transportation and agriculture.